christophstrasen/PromiseKeeper/docs_internal/documentation_principles.md

 ### 3.5 Be honest about current unknowns

 PromiseKeeper touches persistence and runtime scheduling; docs must clearly mark what is verified vs not:
-- multiplayer semantics (server/client responsibilities) are not fully verified yet,
+- multiplayer semantics (server/client responsibilities) are not fully verified yet, we target Single Player.
 - ModData persistence location and sharing rules should be documented once confirmed.

 ## 4) Examples and teaching style